-Seiko needs no introduction and they’re a regular on this blog, featured in our articles ranging from watches used in space to watches ripe for customisation.
-The SNK809 was one of the cheaper Seiko automatics that we highlighted as a good base model for modification projects.
+Seiko needs no introduction and they’re a regular on this blog, featured in my articles ranging from watches used in space to watches ripe for customisation.
+The SNK809 was one of the cheaper Seiko automatics that I highlighted as a good base model for modification projects.

 There are options to get the watch on a canvas strap or bracelet.

 Timex can trace its origins back to the mid-1800s and the creation of Waterbury Clock Co, which would become Timex a century later.
 During this period Timex produced watches and other components for government contracts before creating a new tough low priced watch.